pjustino/weatherForecast/README.md

 ## Assumptions

-1. Weather report will return on GET the temperature feel (human readable) for a 7 day's week starting from current day (not including).
+1. Weather forecast returned to the user will a list of temperatures (in an human feels like text form) for a 7 day's week, starting from current day (not including).
 2. If a forecast is submited for a day already in the database it will update the existing forecast.
 3. Inputs can be done in Celsius or Fahrenheit units but values stored in database are always in Celsius.